isopink/isopink.github.io/_posts/2025-03-06- Geometry of Linear Equations.md

 <br>

 The problem is to find the combination of the *column vectors* on the left side that produces the vector on the right side.
-Those column vectors $(2,1)$ and $(-1,1) $are represented by red and blue lines below.
+Those column vectors $(2,1)$ and $(-1,1) $ are represented by red and blue lines below.
 The unknowns are the numbers $x$ and $y$ that multiply the column vectors.

 ![combination](/assets/images/Figure_2.png)